phillipeaton/JETPAC_VIC-20_disassembly/README.md

 ### VALUABLES

-Valuables objects have movement, can be picked up by Jetman and can change colour, depending on what valuable they are.
+Valuable objects have movement, can be picked up by Jetman and can change colour, depending on which valuable they are.

 Like the sound object, a jump table is used to jump to the appropriate handler.